firisoft/android-buy-noads-encourager/README.md

-# Encourage users to buy no-ads version of your app:

 Encourage users to buy a NO-ADS in-app-product by showing them a message after X times they open the app.
 In the shown encouraging message they can choose "Buy", "Later" or "Never".